 Since the event is here in Silicon Valley women can use this opportunity to meet guests such as Nicole Lombardo of Google.
 Nicole leads Business Development for Google’s Project Sunroof team, among other things.
 Women like Nicole are the backbone of Silicon Valley.
 Bring your business cards and be prepared to network with top people in the tech industry.

-So your other female friends aren't comic book geeks or Con fans and you're embarrassed to go to Comic Con alone.
+So your other female friends aren't Con fans and you're embarrassed to go to Comic Con alone.
 Nope.
 Stop that right now.
-SVCC is where you are going to find your tribe.
+SVCC is where you are going to find your people.
 R2 Builders Club, 501st Legion, Rebel Legion Endor Base and other fan groups will be on hand throughout the event.
 Don't be shy - say hi to someone.
 Make a new friend.
-Find a better tribe.

 For more info, the guest list, the schedules and tickets - visit: www.svcomiccon.com